giantswarm/legal/terms.md

 ## 1. Scope of Terms

-1.1 These Terms of Service (hereinafter “Terms”) apply to Giant Swarm Websites and to any and all online resources, software, data feeds, materials, download areas, tools and interactive venues and all other services provided on Giant Swarm Websites, including any secure area services, the cloud computing service, add-ons and other components (hereinafter collectively “Giant Swarm Service”).
+1.1 These Terms of Service (hereinafter "Terms") apply to Giant Swarm Websites and to any and all online resources, software, data feeds, materials, download areas, tools and interactive venues and all other services provided on Giant Swarm Websites, including any secure area services, the cloud computing service, add-ons and other components (hereinafter collectively "Giant Swarm Service").

 1.2 "Giant Swarm" means Giant Swarm GmbH, Im Mediapark 5, 50670 Cologne, Germany and its subsidiaries or affiliates involved in providing the Giant Swarm Service.